CodingTrain/website-archive/CONTRIBUTING.md

 use this code as a base for their own implementations.

 To make your contribution, fork this repository and make a pull request.
+Please make sure to **include a link to your running example** in the pull request's description so I can check our your version right away.
-If you are just editing a README.md, you may click the pencil when viewing the file to edit in the browser.
+If you are just editing a single file, you may click the pencil when viewing the file to edit in the browser.

 If you are unsure about git and GitHub, and how to make your contribution,